sami-badawi/shapelogic-scala/docs/knowledge.md

 Preferably light weight.
 This page describe the requirements and list some solutions.

-## Long Term Goals of ShapeLogic Scala ##
+## Long Term Goals ##

-ShapeLogic Scala goal is serve as a framework that makes it natural to create hybrid approach to object recognition using both machine learning and symbolic A.I. with some of the following techniques:
+ShapeLogic Scala goal is be a natural framework for hybrid approach to object recognition combining machine learning and symbolic A.I.
+Using some of the following techniques:

 * Machine learning
   * Logistic regression, Naive Bayes or random forest
   * Neural network